WojciechMatuszewski/bedrock-chat-with-document/README.md

 - I find it interesting, that the `params` you get in Next.js "page" are asynchronous.
 [Link to docs](https://nextjs.org/docs/app/api-reference/file-conventions/page#props).

   - **This change potentially speeds the SSR render**.
 Framework can parallelize rendering components that rely on request-specific data.
 [This section in the announcement blog post](https://nextjs.org/blog/next-15#async-request-apis-breaking-change) explains it well.

+- I was considering using the `use` function to handle AppSync Events subscription, but the `use` API is not built for that use-case.

+  - The `use` function is mainly for data-fetching.
+For subscriptions, we also need a way to cleanup stale resources – `useEffect` is still the way to go here.

+- Be mindful of async code in `useEffect` and potential race conditions!

+  - I've been using `tanstack/query` for so long now, that I forgot that these can occur.

+    - If you are fetching data, perhaps you can use the `AbortController` API?